 The Mt Coot-tha Botanical Gardens are spread out across 52 hectares and has several different areas to explore.
 There is even a Japanese Garden with cherry blossoms, a gorgeous water lily covered lagoon and the Tropical Dome.
 Throughout the gardens, there is a Children’s Hide and Seek Trail – just grab a map at the start of the trail and learn about the native animals and plants as you go.
 Free guided tours are also available most days and The Gardens Café is open daily.

 Before you leave, watch a show at the Sir Thomas Brisbane Planetarium.
 There is a range of different shows to see, with a few designed especially for young children.
 As well as the shows, the planetarium also has a range of interactive displays, a gallery and a mini theatre.

 Location: Sir Samuel Griffith Drive, Mt Coot-tha

-Price: The gardens, tracks and lookout are free; however the planetarium is from $10 per adult and $6 per child.
+Price: The gardens, tracks and lookout are free; however the planetarium is from $10 per person.

 Things to do around Brisbane